 Base Paralegal Coursework:

-100 Introduction to being a paralegal (alternative: Criminal Justice System Overview
+100 Introduction to Being a Paralegal (Criminal Justice System Overview)

 PA 1105 Criminal Justice System

 Introduces the student to the criminal justice system with emphasis on law and procedure.
 Topics covered include: criminal code, policing, attorneys, judges, constitutional rights, rules of evidence, plea bargaining, trials, and sentencing.